cryptobrig/vertstack/README.md

 This project uses Husky to manage Git hooks.
 The pre-commit hook runs lint-staged, which in turn runs ESLint and Prettier on staged files.

+## CI/CD

+This project includes a basic CI/CD pipeline using GitHub Actions.
+The pipeline runs on each push and pull request to the main branch, performing the following steps:

+1. **Install dependencies**
+2. **Run linter**
+3. **Run tests**
+4. **Build the project**

+You can find the workflow configuration in .github/workflows/main.yml.

 ## Future Roadmap

 While the VERT Stack Template provides a robust foundation for many projects, here are some additional features we're working on implementing.
 Feel free to submit a pull request. :)